aesiniath/publish/doc/Background.markdown

-advent of lightweight markup formats like Markdown that could easily be converted to HTML (it is no co-incidence that these styles represent documents using formatting conventions that were evolved in the early days of the internet by users who wanted to conveyed semantic information in text-based mailing lists and Usenet newsgroups).
+advent of lightweight markup formats like Markdown that could easily be converted to HTML (it is no co-incidence that these styles represent documents using formatting conventions that were evolved in the early days of the internet by users who wanted to convey semantic information in text-based mailing lists and Usenet newsgroups).

 Somewhat surprisingly, the web continues to struggle with taking content